lsphillips/crumble/README.md

 });
 ```

-Alternatively you can separate the value from the rest of the crumbs, like so:
+Alternatively you can separate the value from the rest of the crumbs:

 ``` js
 document.cookie = Crumble.setCookie(